 What first strikes the visitor are the huge imposing bay windows.
 Glancing above these you can see smaller mullioned windows, some of which are set into gables at the attic level.
 Some of these have been blocked up, and the modernized ones make a clear contrast with the originals.
 There are five gables in all, of differing heights and levels.
 The attic space must be fairly large, because it contains the remains of a ‘long gallery’, a room the length of the house for walking and entertaining in.

-As you approach the hall from the left hand side you can clearly see four small recesses.
 The function of these is not clear, but some sources think they may be bee boles and they do seem to be the right size and shape.
 These would have had bee ‘skeps’ or hives in them and would have sheltered the bees from wind and rain, as well as providing warmth from the house.
 The brickwork on this side of the house displays very distinctive blue diamond patterns.
 If you look closely at the brickwork at eye level, you can clearly see how much thinner these handmade bricks are from modern ones.

 Passing by the front of the house we see a large Tudor porch.
 The outer doorway has an imposing archway and looking inside we can see the inner door made of studded oak.
 Head around to the back of the hall to gain entrance.

 Once inside we can see that despite much modernization their are still some old and original features.
 Oak was used extensively throughout, from the imposing stair case, the drawing room with completely paneled walls and the occasional exposed huge beam with wooden pegs.